 Founded by Chris Hall, Ryan Turner and Todd Mussman, Giving Kitchen (GK) is a nonprofit organization whose mission is to provide emergency assistance to restaurant workers through financial assistance and a network of community resources.

 Giving Kitchen grew out of a beyond-expectation response to the devastating, stage-four cancer diagnosis of Atlanta Chef Ryan Hidinger in December 2012.
 Ryan was well-known in the Atlanta restaurant community for his work at Bacchanalia, Floataway Café, and as chef de cuisine at Muss & Turner’s for over seven years.
-And he and his wife, Jen, were beloved for the supper club called Prelude to Staplehouse that they had been running for several years as a build-up to starting their dream restaurant.
+He and his wife, Jen, were beloved for the supper club called Prelude to Staplehouse that they had been running for several years as a build-up to starting their dream restaurant.

 Spearheaded by Chris Hall, Todd Mussman and Ryan Turner, the fundraising event dubbed Team Hidi and “round up” requests at restaurants throughout the region raised nearly $300,000 to help Ryan Hidinger fight his battle.
 The community’s beyond-expectation response set the intent, beliefs and values of Giving Kitchen.
 Team Hidi became the spark that lit the fire on an idea whose time had come.
 It was finally time for an industry that takes care of so many and gives so generously to take care of themselves.

-In April of 2015, Chris, Ryan, and Todd traveled to Washington DC to be recognized by the National Restaurant Associationwith the Cornerstone Humanitarian Award for thefounding and continuing work with Giving Kitchen.
+In April of 2015, Chris, Ryan and Todd traveled to Washington D.C. to be recognized by the National Restaurant Association with the Cornerstone Humanitarian Award for the founding of and continuing work with Giving Kitchen.